apache/buildstream/doc/source/createproject.rst

 In the elements directory Create a file called step7.bst containing::

-  kind: cmake #This is an element plugin (linked below)
+  kind: cmake # This is a build element plugin (linked below)
   description: Cmake test

   depends: